jsjoeio/joeprevite.com/content/2020-06-19-how-to-learn-typescript-quickly/index.md

 ### Build a Timeline

-The next thing we need to add to our map is a timeline.
+The next thing you need to add to you map is a timeline.
 Think of this as a week by week calendar.
-It helps you think less because you have already decided what to do for that week.
+It helps you think less because you will already know what to do for that week.
 It won't be perfect.
-You may need to readjust, but at least you will have established the framing.
+You may need to readjust, but you will have removed friction.

 An example: